ccs-fall-2023/lectures/README.md

 ## Lectures

-Your lectures will be published in weekly folders inside the `lectures` directory.
+Your lectures will be published in weekly folders inside this `lectures` repository.
 Each week will contain:

 - `README.md` - An overview about what to expect that week, including any recommended preparation
 - `day-*` directories - Each day of your class will contain